-Support for grazing animals [B.1150.74.16]: From 2007 a new payment was introduced for grazing animals in both home fields and outlying fields.
+Support for grazing animals (as from 2007-onwards): Payment for grazing animals in both home fields and outlying fields.
 The goal of the scheme is to better maintain the landscape values and the biodiversity that depend on grazing animals and open habitats.
 To qualify for this payment the animals need to be grazing for 16 weeks (12 weeks in the mountain areas and in Northern Norway) as a total for the two schemes.
 The requirement to qualify for the extensive grazing scheme is 8 weeks of grazing in outlaying fields.
-The payments in the new scheme is differentiated by small animals (sheep, goat etc) and larger animals (cows, bulls, deer horses etc), and by regions.
+The payments in the new scheme is differentiated by small animals (sheep, goat etc.) and larger animals (cows, bulls, deer horses etc), and by regions.